 FACILITIES, PROGRAMS, AND SPECIAL EVENTS:

 Select facilities are CLOSED at this time.
-Hopkins Community Center & Terrace Room and Sports & Recreation Center are OPEN to the public, while the Haish Gymnasium are only open for scheduled programs, as select in-person programs and events are available in Phase 4.
-Check out our Winter Program Guide to explore what programs are offered.
+Hopkins Community Center & Terrace Room and Sports & Recreation Center are OPEN to the public, while the Haish Gymnasium is only open for select scheduled programs.
+Staff will be announcing the opening of Haish Gym in the near future!
+Check out our Spring Program Guide to explore what programs are offered.
 Visit our 'Virtual Community Center' to explore virtual program options!